 Individuals and companies that import goods into the United States are required to follow various customs laws and pay tariffs or duties on certain products.
 Attempting to avoid paying duties or tariffs may constitute customs fraud.
 Because such schemes can be difficult to detect without company or industry insiders, federal laws such as the False Claims Act incentivize whistleblowers to report violations of customs laws by offering significant financial rewards.

-If you have knowledge of customs fraud, the best way to obtain a whistleblower reward is to consult Jeffrey Newman Law.
+If you have knowledge of customs fraud, the best way to obtain a whistleblower reward is to consult Newman & Shapiro.
 Well-versed in the U.S. Customs Laws and the whistleblower provisions of the False Claims Act (FCA), we are dedicated to combating customs fraud.

 Because failure to comply with customs rules can result in both criminal and civil penalties, a whistleblower may be awarded a significant portion of the money recovered.